getsentry/conduit/README.md

 #### Payload Guidelines

 The `payload` field contains your application data and is typically used with DELTA phases.
 If payload is provided for other phases, they will NOT be processed by the client.

+**Size Limits:**

+- Maximum message size: 32KB (entire PublishRequest protobuf)
+- Messages exceeding this limit receive a 413 Payload Too Large response
+- For larger data, split into multiple DELTA messages

-Conduit places no restriction on payload content beyond being a valid JSON-like structure in the form of a `google/protobuf/struct.proto`.
+The payload must be a valid JSON-like structure in the form of a `google/protobuf/struct.proto`.

 #### Example: Streaming "hello, world!"